Why do I need to learn about distributed systems?

 - handle massive number of requests, and

-- perform expensive computation.
+- perform expensive computations.

 What should I do now?